Land Disposal Program

 In general, the Waste Discharge Requirements (WDRs) Program (sometimes also referred to as the "Non Chapter 15 (Non 15) Program") regulates point discharges that are exempt pursuant to Subsection 20090 of Title 27 and not subject to the Federal Water Pollution Control Act.
 Exemptions from Title 27 may be granted for nine categories of discharges (e.g., sewage, wastewater, etc.) that meet, and continue to meet, the preconditions listed for each specific exemption.
 The scope of the WDRs Program also includes the discharge of wastes classified as inert, pursuant to section 20230 of Title 27.

 - New!
-Notice of Public Hearing, September 23, 2014, General Waste Discharge Requirements for Small Domestic Wastewater Treatment Systems
+General Waste Discharge Requirement for Small Domestic Water Treatment Systems

 - Below are some of the core regulatory elements, plus other statewide Water Board programs administered under the "WDRs Program"